AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

         * **\+** can compare across studies
         * **\+** can capture novel diversity

-If you happen to work with amplicon data, I highly recommend digging into the [Callahan et al. 2017 paper](https://www.nature.com/articles/ismej2017119) sometime 🙂
+If you happen to work with amplicon data, and are unsure of what's going on with this whole hubbub between OTUs and ASVs, I highly recommend digging into the [Callahan et al. 2017 paper](https://www.nature.com/articles/ismej2017119){:target="_blank"} sometime to start 🙂

 ## Metagenomics overview